AliceWonderMiscreations/PluggableUnplugged/readme.txt

 The plan is in the future to use a different service than Gravatar that does not use tracking cookies, feel free to contact me if you want more information about my future plans in this respect.

+This will not be something that happens soon, servers are not free and it will take some code to make a suitable replacement that produces fun avatars.

+With the replacement, users will be able to use custom avatars *and* keep the hash of their e-mail obfuscated, through an opt-in system that requires user validation that they want their custom avatar appearing on the specific blog *and* an opt-out system in case the user later changes their mind.

 EOF